jorgepiloto/lamberthub/README.md

 The time of flight is $\Delta t = 0.010794065$ years.
 The orbit is prograde and direct, thus $M=0$.
-Remember that when $M=0$, there is only one possible solution, so the `low_path` flag does not play any role in this problem.
+Remember that when $M=0$, there is only one possible solution, so the `is_low_path` flag does not play any role in this problem.

 **Solution**